CodeWhatThouWilt/library-practice-week-7/instructions/04-district.md

 ## Steps:

-1. Declare a class named District.
+1. In **classes/district.js** declare a class named District.
 This class will not have a constructor.

 2. Define a static property named libraries and initialize it as an empty array.